frankzhao/SubmissionApp/README.md

 The server only responds to HTTPS requests.

+Protip: if you want to watch the server log as the server writes to it, run `tail -f log/production.log`.
+This is better than restarting the rails server without detaching it, because if you get bored and wander away, the server doesn't stop because your SSH gets logged out.
+(This problem happens to me often.)

 ## Installation

 This project uses Rails 3.2.15, as it says in the Gemfile.